 Signs that You are Affected by the Toxicity

-Envisioning a good relationship with her is the last thing in your mind; mother-daughter relations for you are never normal.
+Envisioning a good relationship with her is the last thing on your mind; mother-daughter relations for you are never normal.
 You long to go for pedicure and saloon trips together or to have her help you choose your wedding gown, but deep inside, you know she will never be present.
-Never do you want her to be the one who’s hand you will squeeze at child birth, and neither will you be each other’s to-go-to persons.
+Never do you want her to be the one who’s hand you will squeeze at childbirth, and neither will you be each other’s, to-go-to persons.
 When in despair you can never call her, and needing love, support and assurance from her will forever be foreign.
 Are you facing any of the above experiences with your mother or guardian?

 Low self-esteem.
 You grew up being told that you are good enough.
 You have always been compared to others, never living up to your mother’s high standards.
 She will loudly point out your mistakes rather than guide you, making you feel inadequate or that you are a ‘bad’ child.
 Feeling guilty becomes your default emotion and you struggle believing in yourself.